SciWilro/cehg16-workshop/README.md

 - Explain the group labels file (1kg_hgdp.lab).

+- Give a brief overview of the R scripts that will be used in this exercise.

-- Explore admixture results using R script plot.admixture.by.pop.R.
+- Explore admixture results using R scripts plot.admixture.by.pop.R and plot.admixture.by.group.R.
+Try uncommenting lines of code at each of plot.admixture.by.group.R to transform box plot to a box-percentile plot.
 Questions: What historical or demographic interpretation would you assign to these individual ancestral populations based on the correspondence between the admixture statistics and the group labels?
 Are there any ancestral populations that are difficult to interpret?
-Are there any groups that do not fit your intrpretation?
+Are there any groups or sample that do not closely fit your interpretation?
 Optional: explore ADMIXTURE results with K=11 ancestral populations.

 ### Exercise 2: Predicting ancestral admixture proportions from genotypes using a global variation reference panel